alxers/book_of_proof/9_chapter.md

 B = A union C = empty_set union { 3 } = { 3 }.

+27. The equation x^2 = 2^x has three real solutions.
+?

 28. Suppose a, b in Z. If a | b and b | a, then a = b.
 False.